larsenv/TiVoRPCPlus/README.md

 ![Preview](https://cdn.discordapp.com/attachments/875867109140353044/1133230288449835008/Image_2023-07-24_at_9.52.25_PM.jpg =300x)

 ## Features
 - Shows what program you're watching, the channel number, network, and if you're recording or not.
-Changes automatically when you change channels.
 - Setting to hide your rich presence if you don't change channels after a given time.
+- Rich presence changes automatically when you change channels.
 - Picture of your TiVo DVR's shown correlating with the TiVo model you own.
+- Works on Series 2, Series 3, Premiere, Roamio, BOLT, Edge, Mini, and Virgin Media TiVos.

 ## Installation
 You can grab a ready to use compiled version of the program [on this link](https://github.com/larsenv/TiVoRPCPlus/releases/latest).
 You will need to rename config.json.example to config.json then edit it which is covered on the next section. config.json needs to be in the same folder as the program.